xbach/docs/trezor-user/homescreen.rst

 .. image:: images/homescreen-gallery.png

-The most simple way to change your homescreen is to use some of the pictures in our gallery.
+The simplest way to change your homescreen is to use a picture in our gallery.

 - 1. Select your desired picture in the gallery
 - 2. Click the **Set as Homescreen** button in the preview area.
 You will be asked to confirm the action on your TREZOR device.